 The romance was kept secret.
 Only family members and the team's manager knew that the couple became engaged in the spring of 1887 (around the time of the Golding affair), with the wedding planned for a year later.
 Those plans were upset when a reporter from The New York Times knocked on the Park Avenue door on the night of October 11.
 He asked Helen "as to her union with Mr. Ward."

-John Ward was in the house that night and as soon as the reporter left, a "family consultation," according to Adolph Ward, was "hastily called."
+John Ward was in the house that night and as soon as the reporter left, a "family consultation," according to Adolph Gibson, was "hastily called."
 With the likelihood of the story appearing in the newspaper the following morning, Adolph explained "I advised that the ceremony should take place as quickly as possible, and it was settled to have the marriage solemnized to-day."

 Adolph had been correct.
 The Times reported on October 13 "The house of Miss Helen Dauvray, 49 Park-avenue, was besieged all day yesterday by people curious to know where and how the actress had been married to John M. Ward, ex-Captain of the New-York baseball team."